-- 1. Grip the Lever Assembly Cover and pull it free to expose the Lever inside.
+- 1. Grip the lever assembly cover and pull it free to expose the lever inside.
 There are grooves on either side of the cover to assist with your grip. - 2.
-Rotate the Lever 180° to disengage the worm (never force it past its limits).
-When you rotate the lever, the motor gearbox will tilt and disengage the worm from the worm wheel.
+Rotate the lever 180° to disengage the worm (never force it past its limits).
+When you rotate the lever, the motor gear-box will tilt and disengage the worm from the worm wheel.
 Caution: The axis will spin freely when disengaged. - 3.
-Rotate the Lever back when balance is complete.
-Once balance has been completed, gently turn the lever and reengage the worm and worm wheel (shift the axis as needed).
-Rotate it fully into place and replace the cover.
+When balance is complete, gently turn the lever halfway until the spring engages the gear teeth.
+Shift the axis back and forth slightly to ensure that the teeth have fully engaged. - 4.
+Once the teeth have fully engaged the lever can be rotated fully into place and the cover replaced.
+Do Not force the lever!
+No never!
+Not ever!